we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > Fly method is added

-> All ducks will inherit that behavior
+> All ducks will inherit that behaviour

 ```js
 class AbstractDuck {